Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 37. Try Wallpapers

 Farmhouse kitchens are predominantly traditional.
-Therefore, very few designs will try to incorporate a purely modern feature to it, except for this one.
+Therefore, very few designs will incorporate a purely modern feature, except this one.
 Wallpapers are a nice way to add a touch of modern flair to a European farmhouse kitchen design.

-To work with this design, for instance, you can incorporate the use of industrial carts, neutral colors, and floral patterns to get a charming result.
+For instance, to work with this design, you can incorporate industrial carts, neutral colors, and floral patterns to get a charming result.
 The industrial carts can be used as the kitchen island, with light blue serving as the predominant color in the design.

 With that setup, a floral wallpaper would provide a beautiful backsplash.